x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/security-and-compliance/mail-flow-rules/manage-mail-flow-rules.md

 2. When you select a rule in the list, the conditions, actions, exceptions and select properties of that rule are displayed in the details pane.
 To view all the properties of a specific rule, double click it.
 This opens the rule editor window, where you can make changes to the rule.
 For more information about rule properties, see [Use the EAC to create a mail flow rule](manage-mail-flow-rules.md#CreateEAC) section, earlier in this topic.

-#### Use the Exchange Management Shell to view or modify a mail flow rule
+#### Use Exchange Online PowerShell to view or modify a mail flow rule

 The following example gives you a list of all rules configured in your organization: